 Josh is a longtime curator, storyteller, and founding advisor to The Moth.
 His story “You Can Come Back” appeared on the Moth Radio Hour which Josh helped create as a member of The Moth’s board of directors.
 (The show now airs on more than 475 public radio stations around the world.)
 The story will also appear in the Moth’s book Occasional Magic.

-Josh has taught creative writing (usually literary non-fiction) at The New School, New York University, Washington College (where he was director of the Rose O'Neill Literary House), the Bread Loaf Writer's Conference, and The Power of Narrative Conference at Boston University.
+Josh created the Erikson Prize for Mental Health Media and the Arts in Mind series on the intersection of creative arts and psychology, co-hosted by the New School in New York City.
+He has has taught storytelling and literary non-fiction at The New School, New York University, Washington College (where he was director of the Rose O'Neill Literary House), the Bread Loaf Writer's Conference, and the Power of Narrative Conference at Boston University.

-Josh has read, lectured and keynoted widely on creativity, relationships, mental health, &c. at forums including The International Society for the Performing Arts, The Alliance of Artist Communities, Microsoft, Gard Communications, the 92nd St. Y, the University of Southern California, the University of Iowa, The Bread Loaf Writer’s Conference, Seattle's Project Room, the Central Coast Creative Economy Forum, and The Sum.
+Josh gives lectures and keynotes on creativity, relationships, mental health, and other topics, and has appeared at The International Society for the Performing Arts, The Alliance of Artist Communities, Microsoft, the 92nd St. Y, the University of Southern California, the Central Coast Creative Economy Forum, and The Sum.

-He splits his time between Las Vegas and the Silverlake neighborhood of Los Angeles, where he fathers a five-year-old boy who, like Josh, has webbed toes.
+He splits his time between Las Vegas and the Silverlake neighborhood of Los Angeles, where he fathers a eight-year-old boy who, like Josh, has webbed toes.